 Fill the bowl and place it in a specific spot that’s away from human traffic in your house.
 If you have more than one dog, it’s best to have a separate bowl for each dog and keep them apart during feeding times.
 This will prevent one dog from quickly gobbling up its food and greedily running over to help its friend finish up its food, too.

 Torsion, aka bloat, is something that can happen to some dogs, usually larger, barrel-chested dogs.
 The dog’s digestive system gets inflated with gas, which can be quite uncomfortable, and the stomach can twist, requiring emergency surgery.
-They don’t really know what causes this to happen, but one possible reason is from the dog gulping down his food too quickly.
+They don’t really know what causes this to happen, but one possible reason is the dog gulping down his food too quickly.
 A way to prevent this is by using divided bowls.
-They make the dog work harder to get at the food, thereby making it harder to gulp it down to quickly.
-Amazon has a big assortment of the divided bowls.
-Here is an example of what they look like:
+They make the dog work harder to get at the food, thereby making it harder to gulp it down too quickly.
+Here is an example of what a couple of them look like: